-Use your iPad to Send and Receive Email
+Use your iPhone or iPad to Send and Receive Email

 Email (electronic mail) is a primary way to send and receive messages across the Internet.
 Email is a great way to stay connected with family members and friends.
 It is a way to stay engaged with groups, receive discounts and coupons on products.
 In today’s environment, it is also essential when you look for a job.